SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 ### Write integration tests using `json` script

-Integration tests can be written in a pseudo `json` script in combination with a specialized `TestCaseRunner` that handles the necessary object setup and tear down process for each test execution.
+The best practise approach in Semantic MediaWiki is to write integration tests as pseudo `JSON` script in combination with a specialized `TestCaseRunner` that handles the necessary object setup and tear down process for each test execution.

-The script like test definition was introduced to lower the barrier of understanding of what is being tested by using a wikitext notation (internally PHPUnit is used by the `JsonTestCaseScriptRunner` to run/provide the actually test).
+The script like test definition was introduced to lower the barrier of understanding of what is being tested by using a wikitext notation (which internally is transformed into PHPUnit with the help of the `JsonTestCaseScriptRunner` to run and execute the actually test) and to design test cases quicker.

-A new test file (with different test cases) is automatically added by a `TestCaseRunner` as soon as it is placed within the location expected by the runner.
+A test file (which can contain different test cases) will be automatically loaded by a `TestCaseRunner` from the specified location.

-The section `setup` contains object entities that are planned to be used during the test which are specified by a name and a content (generally the page content in wikitext).
+The JSON script follows the previous mentioned arrange, act, assert approach, with the `setup` section to contain object definitions that are planned to be used during a test.
+The section expects that a entityt name and content (generally the page content in wikitext, annotations etc.) are specified.

 <pre>
 "setup": [